SoundFoodPhygital/.github/profile/README.md

 | **Edge & Cloud**           | Scalable systems operating on-premise devices in restaurants and in the cloud              |
 | **Phygital Interfaces**    | Portable devices enabling localized audio bubbles per table                                |

-## 📋 Getting Started

-1. **Explore our repos**: Each project includes a README with setup instructions.
-2. **Contribute**: Feel free to file issues, propose enhancements, or fork and send pull requests.

----

 ## 🎯 Why SoundFood Matters

 We bring scientific rigor and **cutting-edge tech** to elevate restaurant experiences: